aderiushev/wallapop-item-manager/README.md

   I assume that for a further development it would be better to make more isolated components
 - real backend
   In order to adjust the loading/performance it would be nice to have a real api

+Would be happy to discuss this and any other concerns/proposals ;)

 ## Set up (Development) guide